na-na-hi/renget/archive/characterprovider.md

 • **Just a Fiction.** The role-plays and stories generated depict entirely fictional characters and situations.
 They do not portray real experiences or advocate for them and are intended exclusively for private use.
 • **Credits.** The prompts offered are the collective work of numerous AI role-play enthusiasts and are not solely my creation.
 At times, I originate ideas or draw inspiration from others' work, and on occasion, I incorporate elements from other 'prompters.'
 Feel free to modify and share these prompts; attribution is not necessary, but appreciated.
 • **Adult Content.** By using these prompts, you affirm that you are over 18 years of age ~~and in a mentally sound state~~.
 • **Balance Your Time.** Engaging in role-play with AI can be enjoyable, but it's crucial not to neglect your real-life responsibilities.
 Maintain a healthy balance by spending time with your real friends and loved ones, engaging in hobbies, and taking care of your personal health.
+Don't get attached to it; seek for real relationships.
 • **Rest and Health Matters.** Ensure you take breaks between your "sessions" and pay attention to your health.
 If you experience any discomfort or pain down there, stop immediately.
 I am serious.
 Dead serious.
 Stay hydrated, and eat your [veggies](https://www.youtube.com/shorts/r8fB8EA82DU).
 • **Proxy Warning.** Be cautious when using a proxy.
 Some may log your messages, or collect your data, such as IPs.
 • **Fictional Characters.** All my characters are 18+.
 Even if it's just a text and a picture.
 Even if stated the opposite.
 They're not real.
 Everything is made up.
 (And I can't and won't stop you from modifying them as you want)